- Plesk 12.5

-This feature is available in Let's Encrypt 2.6.0.
+This feature is available in since Let's Encrypt 2.6.0.

 The ability to issue wildcard certificates is disabled by default.
 This is because Let’s Encrypt requires the new protocol for wildcard certificate requests and the new protocol might not be as stable as the one currently used.

 To be able to issue wildcard certificates it is required to add the following rows to the panel.ini file:

 Install the "Panel.ini Editor" extension in Plesk: Plesk > Extensions > view all (under Server Tools group) > Panel.ini Editor > Install;

 Go to Plesk > Extensions > My Extensions > Panel.ini Editor > Go To Extension > Editor and add this lines to the panel.ini:

 acme-protocol-version = "acme-v02"

 Then, the opportunity to issue a wildcard certificate appears: